zhuangchong/fluss/website/docs/engine-flink/getting-started.md

   (12345, 12345, 2, 2),
   (123456, 123456, 3, 3);
 ```

-To update the data whose primary key is `(1234, 1234)` and  a Flink streaming job, use `UPDATE`:
+To update data record with the primary key (1234, 1234) in a Flink streaming job, use the UPDATE statement as follows:

 ```sql title="Flink SQL Client"
 -- should run in batch mode
 UPDATE pk_table SET total_amount = 4 WHERE shop_id = 1234 and user_id = 1234;
 ```

-To delete the data whose primary key is `(12345, 12345)`, use `DELETE FROM`:
+To delete the data record with primary key `(12345, 12345)`, use `DELETE FROM`:

 ```sql title="Flink SQL Client"
 -- should run in batch mode
 DELETE FROM pk_table WHERE shop_id = 12345 and user_id = 12345;
 ```

-## Reading
+## Data Reading

-To lookup the date whose primary key is `(1234, 1234)`, you can perform a point query by applying a filter on primary key:
+To retrieve data with the primary key `(1234, 1234)`, you can perform a point query by applying a filter on the primary key:
 ```sql title="Flink SQL Client"
 -- should run in batch mode
 SELECT * FROM pk_table WHERE shop_id = 1234 and user_id = 1234;
 ```

-To preview some data in a table, you can use the LIMIT query:
+To preview a subset of the data in a table, you can use a `LIMIT` clause.
 ```sql title="Flink SQL Client"
 -- should run in batch mode
 SELECT * FROM pk_table LIMIT 10;
 ```

-Fluss supports processing incremental data in flink streaming jobs:
+Fluss supports processing incremental data reading in flink streaming jobs:
 ```sql title="Flink SQL Client"
 -- Submit the flink job in streaming mode for current session.
 SET 'execution.runtime-mode' = 'streaming';